 e.
-Strategic Alignment: Identify the Strategic Plan goals and objectives that are directly supported by the department's most important activities.
+Strategic Alignment, 4E, and Thrive305 Summary: Identify the Strategic Plan goals and objectives that are directly supported by the department's most important activities.
 It is not necessary to list all goals and objectives that the department may support.
 The full list of the County Strategic goals and objectives can be found in the Strategic Plan Goals and Objectives document.
+The 4Es can be found in the Criteria for Alignment to 4E and Thrive305 table.
+The Thrive305 Priorities and Actions Template is found in the Thrive305 Priorities and Actions document.